stoufexis/twitz/README.md

     def unapply(tags: T): Option[(A, T)] = ???
 ```

-Extract provides and unapply method that will match, and extract the value of, a specific tag and return the rest of the tags.
+Extract provides an unapply method that will match, and extract the value of, a specific tag and return the rest of the tags.
-Tags are represented internally as a hashmap, thus the first constructor parameter specifies the key of the tag.
+Tags are represented internally as a hashmap, thus, the first constructor argument specifies the key (name) of the tag.
 The second
 parameter is used to transform the value of the tag to some other type.

 To illustrate its usage, consider the following use case: